netdata/netdata/README.md

   - When compared to Grafana, Netdata is fully automated.
 Grafana has more customization capabilities than Netdata, but Netdata presents fully functional dashboards by itself and most importantly it gives you the means to understand, analyze, filter, slice and dice the data without the need for you to edit queries or be aware of any peculiarities the underlying metrics may have.
 Furthermore, to help you when you need to find the needle in the haystack, Netdata has advanced troubleshooting tools provided by the Netdata metrics scoring engine, that allows it to score metrics based on their anomaly rate, their differences or similarities for any given time-frame.

-Despite all these, Netdata integrates nicely with Prometheus and Grafana and we have reports from users who use Netdata with Prometheus and Grafana in production.
+Still, if you are already familiar with Prometheus and Grafana, Netdata integrates nicely with them, and we have reports from users who use Netdata with Prometheus and Grafana in production.

 ### :cloud: Do I have to subscribe to Netdata Cloud?